atelierdumobile/AppXperienceFramework/README.md

 ## Introduction
-AppXperience is an **iOS framework** to promote other applications inside your app.
-It is working for iPad, iPhone3.5"&4".
+AppXperience is an **iOS framework** that lets you promote other applications within your app.
+It is working on iPad, iPhone 3, 4 and 5.
 The screens are designed in portrait mode.
 The SDK has been validated on iOS5 & iOS6.

-Four distincts components are available:
+Four different types of ad units are available:

-  - an **interstitial** that present an app.
-It can be launched when the app start or anytime you want.
+  - an **interstitial** : full-screen format presenting an app (you can choose between static, dynamic or/and mp4).
+You decide when you want it to be displayed : when the app is launched,…
-  - a **banner** that present one or many app.
-It can be launched anytime you want.
+  - a **banner** presenting one or many apps.
+It is displayed whenever you decide.
-  - an **app discovery screen** that will present applications grouped by categories with a detail mode.
-This can be used as a modal view or include it in a tabbar.
+  - an **app discovery screen** : the Offerwall presenting applications sorted by thematical categories and including a detail mode.
+It can be used as a modal view or included in a tab bar.
-  - an **app discovery detail screen** that will present one application's categories in a detail mode.
-This can be used as a modal view or include it in a tabbar.
+  - an **app discovery detail screen** : the Offerpage presenting one category of applications in a detail mode.
+It can be used as a modal view or included in a tab bar.

 ## Demo project
 An iOS demo project is available to test the different usages and check the configuration with a default API key.
-**Takes care to open the workspace** ("AppXperienceDemo.xcworkspace") and not the project.
+**Do make sure that you open the workspace** ("AppXperienceDemo.xcworkspace") and not the project.

 ## Usage